(Last Updated on : 24/10/2019)

 Rituals of Cheiraoba Festival

-On this day cooked food is offered to Hanu Kokchao and Hanu Leikham (the guarding deities) at the gate of every house.
+The groundwork for the celebration is done ahead of the day of the Cheiraoba festival.
+It includes cleaning of the house and furniture, shopping for new clothes for family and friends.
+On the day of the festival, cooked food is offered to Hanu Kokchao and Hanu Leikham, who are the guarding deities, at the gate of every house.
 The ceremonies revolving round the festival starts early in the morning.
 The women prepare Athelpot that consists of fine whole rice, raw vegetables of different kinds, fruits and flowers of the new season.
-This is an offering to Lainingthou Sanamahi and Leimarel Ima Sidabi at the altars which are placed on southwestern corner and middle north corner of the house.
+This is an offering to Lainingthou Sanamahi and Leimarel Ima Sidabi at the altars which are placed on south western corner and middle north corner of the house.
 Thereafter food is cooked for the family members to consume.

-The cooked food will be placed on nicely round- cut plantain leaves and offer to Emoinu Ima at the fire place.
-This same fire is offered at the gate of the house to the god spirits known as Hanu-Kokchao and Hanu Leikham.
+The cooked food is placed on round- cut plantain leaves and offered to Emoinu Ima at the fire place.
+This same fire is offered at the gate of the house to the guarding spirits.
 After this the family will dine together.
 An unusual tradition of climbing of the Hills is also observed.
 The villagers limb up to nearby hill tops.
 It is believed that this enables them to rise to heights in their worldly life.

-In Manipur Sajibu Cheiraoba is observed on two different days: Sajibu Nongma Panba - the first day of Sajibu by traditional Sanamahi Laininglup and on the day of Charak Puja
+In Manipur, the Cheiraoba festival is observed on 2 different days- the Sajibu Nongma Panba, which is the first day of Sajibu by traditional Sanamahi Laininglup and on the day of Charak Puja

 which was introduced by Bhagyachandra Maharaja.
 The first one is following lunar year and the second is of the solar year astrologically.
 It is assumed that on the first day of Sajibu month the cosmic Universal God, Sidaba Lainingthou Sanamahi stays on the altar of the house which is kept in the south west corner waiting for the offerings from his devotees.